davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 [@Atwater1998] and the substitution of an asthenospheric adiabat below this level.
-This scenario would provide the hottest modern geotherm, which, according to @Erkan2008, is too hot to correspond to the modern regional geotherm. <!-- (Daven, are they referring to the region under CRTA, or the cooler Great Valley and Sierra Nevada) -->
+This scenario would provide the hottest modern geotherm, which, according to @Erkan2008, is too hot to correspond to the modern regional geotherm.

+Given the range of potential geothermal scenarios, models for the emplacement of depleted mantle lithosphere under the central coastal California region can be tested by comparison of their implied geothermal structure with xenolith geothermometry.

 <!--[[reconstruction]]-->